dagster-io/dagster/docs/sphinx/sections/api/apidocs/ops.rst

 Events
 ------

-The objects that can be yielded by the body of ops' compute functions to communicate with the Dagster framework.
+Objects that ops' compute functions can yield to communicate with the Dagster framework.

-(Note that :py:class:`Failure` and :py:class:`RetryRequested` are intended to be raised from ops rather than yielded.)
+(Note: raise :py:class:`Failure` and :py:class:`RetryRequested` from ops rather than yielding them.)

 Event types
 ^^^^^^^^^^^